 The Post Master's DNP program requires a minimum of 75 credit hours and a minimum of 1000 clinical hours for degree completion.
 Both didactic credit hours and clinical hours will need verification prior to approval for transfer.
 A maximum of 37 credit hours may be transferred.
 The LHSON reserves the right to add additional credits based upon the LACE Consensus Model as needed (advanced pathophysiology, advanced pharmacology and advanced health assessment).
 Additional clinical hours may be required if the APRN preparation was less than 600 clinical hours.
 The Advanced Practice Nursing Residency clinical placement is arranged on an individual basis to meet the needs of the specialty practice interest of the student.

 The Post Master's DNP can be completed in 5-8 semesters depending upon full time or part time plans of study.

-For priority consideration, applicants should submit all admission materials on or before February 1st.
+For priority consideration, applicants should submit all admission materials on or before October 15th.

-The final deadline to apply for the BSN to DNP for Fall 2017 is May 1, 2017.
+The final deadline to apply for the BSN to DNP for Fall 2018 is January 15, 2018.

 Students admitted to the Post Master's DNP Program in Nursing may be eligible for scholarship/graduate tuition assistance through the School of Nursing.
 Scholarship funds are limited and are awarded based on tuition cost after students register for classes.
 Federal assistance in the form of student loans is available through the Baylor University Financial Aid Office.
-Federal student loans require completion of FAFSA by students athttp://www.fafsa.ed.gov.
+Federal student loans require completion of FAFSA by students at http://www.fafsa.ed.gov.